Skip to content

 • I will write lots of console.log statements to make sure I understand how the code behaves and to help pinpointing problems

 • If my code does not work, I will not write more code.
-Instead I start deleting the code until it works or just return to a state when everything was still working
+Instead I will start deleting the code until it works or just return to a state when everything was still working

-• When I ask for help in the course Discord or Telegram channel or elsewhere I formulate my questions properly, see here how to ask for help
+• When I ask for help in the course Discord channel or elsewhere I formulate my questions properly, see here how to ask for help

 Utilization of Large language models